Technology

 5. End-user documentation

-Benefits of using IT documentation tools
+Benefits of using IT documentation software

-1. Everyone works on the same goal:
+1. Everyone works toward the same goal

 The first step in IT documentation is to collect information that guides the entire process.
 Without documentation, individuals can derail from the project goals, making it challenging to achieve specific project objectives.